Installation¶

 target_link_libraries(main ex_actor::ex_actor)

-Highly recommend you to use CPM_SOURCE_CACHE environment variable to set a cache directory for CPM.cmake.
 It's useful when you fail the download due to network issues, and want to retry again.
 With this you don't need to download the successfully downloaded package again.

-Use legacy install and find_package
+Use legacy install and find_package¶

-first, install ex_actor to your system:
+First, install ex_actor to your system:

 git clone https://github.com/ex-actor/ex-actor.git --depth 1 && cd ex-actor